 The guide comes back with Karen rebel soldiers, joining the battle.
 Aye calls in support from an army gunboat, which fires upon the rebel soldiers.
 During the carnage, Diaz is set on fire by a flamethrower and Aye kills a missionary before running off.
 Lewis kills a soldier that was about to throw a grenade.
 Unfortunately, the grenade falls near En-Joo, and the explosion kills him.
-Lewis is shot in the shoulder by a soldier, but Michael tackles the soldier and beats him to death with a rock.
+Lewis is shot in the shoulder by a soldier, but the pacifist Michael tackles the soldier and beats him to death with a rock.
 Rambo is shot through the shoulder by one of the soldiers on the gunboat.
 He sees another truck full of Burmese soldiers coming straight for him, and so Rambo annihilates the soldiers by firing at them with the .50 caliber gun.
 He then fires upon the ship, causing one guy's head to explode, and the guide blows it up with an RPG launcher.

-Aye runs off by himself into the jungle, but is suddenly stabbed through the abdomen by Rambo with his blade.
+Aye runs off by himself into the jungle, but is stabbed through the abdomen by Rambo with his blade.
 As Rambo looks at the man with his trademark snarl, he suddenly slices the man's abdomen open and kicks his body down a hill.
 Rambo stands on top of the hill, looking down upon the survivors of the battle.
 Sarah looks around for Michael, and is relieved to find him alive.
 Lewis is still alive, as is School Boy, but Reese's corpse is seen nearby.
 Michael waves to Rambo as he stands by himself and nurses his shoulder wound.